Tropical soda apple

 © Queensland Government

 Native to South America, tropical soda apple is a prickly perennial shrub with yellow fruit.
-It can be invasive and also host various plant viruses.
+It can be invasive and host various plant viruses.

 Scientific name